MdelaPuente/WHAM_1D_US_py/README.md

 It works only in 1D and makes use of files containing the collective variables (CV) (one per window) formatted as the default [Plumed](https://www.plumed.org/) COLVAR files (one line per MD step).
 The `wham1D.py` code writes an output file (in text format) with the grid of CV values and associated free-energy values and saves `.png` images of the profile and other computed quantities (biased and unbiased probability distributions, window free-energy segments, convergence info, etc.).
 If these images are unwanted or if you do not want to import `matplotlib.pyplot` you can simply comment the `import` line at the beginning of the code as well as the `MAKE FIGURES` section at the end and you should still get the text file.
 The errors are calculated separately by `errors_wham1D.py` and printed to a separate text file. (see `tests`folder)

-**Important:** you should define sensible minimal CV value (`qmin`), CV spacing (`Δq`), number of bins for the CV grid (`Nb`), number of equilibration frames (`EQUIL_FRAMES`, an integer value containing the number of initial lines of the CV files that should be skipped) and `kT` value (in eV, if different fromt that at 300 K) directly inside the codes in the `Define parameters and recover data` section.
-It might be included in the input file in a later version of the code (work in progress).
+**Important:** you should define the `kT` value in eV if it is different fromt that at 300 K directly inside the `wham1D.py` code in the `Define parameters and recover data` section.
+It might be included in the input file in a later version of the code.

 <p align="right">(<a href="#top">back to top</a>)</p>